How to Use Forecasts & Dashboards to Drill into the Cause of Any Issue in Your Business

 Written by Ankur Gomes

 We asked one of our resident Management Accountants, Ankur Gomes, to run through how you can create a suite of Boards for better business planning and management in FUTRLI.
 We’ll review a selection of Boards in this blog and how you can use them.
 These include a Management Board, a Ratios Board, a Current Financials Board, a Comparison Board, a Look at the Last 5 years Board, and, finally, what we all really care about, Next Year’s Overview.

 Unlocking the platform’s full potential

-I use FUTRLI everyday with businesses from every industry and I can say that FUTRLI (pronounced Future-lee) is much more than simply creating tables & graphs.
-If used to its full potential (as it absolutely should be!) it can drill down to the root cause of any problem your business might encounter, in real time.
+I use FUTRLI every day with businesses from every industry and I can say that FUTRLI is much more than simply creating tables and graphs.
+If used to its full potential (as it absolutely should be!) it can drill down to the root cause of any problem your business might encounter, in real-time.
 I know, I am very biased, but I wouldn’t run your business without it.